Content Menu

 >> Frequently Asked Questions (QA)

 A steel service center handling automotive-grade steel typically runs coils through a leveler set to remove coil set and crossbow.
 If the incoming coil has a pronounced center buckle, the operator increases the entry roll penetration until the buckle disappears.
 On high-strength steels, the machine needs enough force to push the yield point without cracking the material.
+That matters for fabricators, engineers, OEMs, and production teams in automotive, aerospace, and industrial machinery, where flat sheet directly affects welding, assembly, dimensional accuracy, and downstream line performance.

 Studies on twelve-roll straighteners show that small adjustments in roll positions can reduce residual curvature dramatically.
 One analysis found that optimal settings for a 6 mm plate reduced bow from 25 mm to under 2 mm per meter.
+Later in this guide, you’ll see how roller and stretch leveling, thermal and manual straightening, machine controls, material behavior, and safety considerations work together to protect part quality and help produce stress-reduced components to tight tolerances.

 Backup rolls prevent deflection in high-strength materials.
 For AHSS grades above 980 MPa, levelers with hydraulic backup systems maintain consistent roll gaps, which is critical for uniform flatness.